Umbral1013/dotfiles/README.md

 Here are my dotfiles.

-I recommend using `stow` to put the files in place.
+I recommend to use `stow` to put the files in the correct place.
 It's done like this:

 `stow <The directory>`